 Note.
-The catheter has a radiopaque marker band to assist in identification of the catheter during and after insertion when viewed using x-ray equipment.
-The proximal end of the proximal balloon has one marker band.
-The tip of the catheter contains barium sulfate to make it radiopaque.
+The catheter has radiopaque marker bands to assist in identification of the catheter during and after insertion when viewed using x-ray equipment.
+The tip has one marker band and contains barium sulfate to make it radiopaque.
+The other end of the balloon has one marker band.
+The proximal port is located 3.5 cm proximal to the proximal marker band.